oconnor663/bao/README.md

 > bao encode f --outboard f.obao

 # Compare the size of all these files.
 The size of the outboard file is
-# equal to the overhead in the original combined file.
+# equal to the overhead of the original combined file.
 > stat -c "%n %s" f f.bao f.obao | column -t
 f       1000000
 f.bao   1015624